dune-project/dune-alugrid/README.md

 For general installation instructions please see the [DUNE website][2].

-For installation of Zoltan we recommend to download the package from the [Zoltan][4] page, unpack and configure with the following parameters:
+For installation of Zoltan we recommend to use the [build-zoltan.sh][7] script or download the package from the
+[Zoltan][4] page, unpack and configure with the following parameters:

 ```